pyohannes/oteps/text/trace/0192-messaging-semantic-conventions-spec.md

 to.
 If this attribute is used on consumer spans, it should be set to the name of the target the message was initially published to by the producer.

-##### `messaging.destination.template`
+**[2]:** When available and the same for all messages being sent

+**[3]:** Different brokers have different concepts of message destinations, the most popular being queues and topics.
+One of the most important differences in destination kinds is how messages are settled: messages are settled individually in queues, whereas messages are settled based on checkpoints in topics.
+Individual brokers might specify additional destination kinds.

+**[4]:** If the message destination is either a `queue` or `topic`.

-In some instances, message destination names are constructed from templates.
+**[5]:** In some instances, message destination names are constructed from templates.
 An example would be a destination name involving a user name or product id.
 Although the destination name in this case is of high cardinality, the underlying template is of low cardinality and can be effectively used for